lethain/systems/README.md

     Start(10) > Middle @ 2
     Middle    > End    @ 1

+You can also define stocks on their own lines, as opposed to implicitly defining them within flow definitions:

+    Start(10)
+    Start  > Middle @ 2
+    Middle > End

 and then are able to evaluate your system (use `--csv` for an importable format):